 This page will contain latest snippets of news in the Ian Hunter/Mott The Hoople camp.
 All of this news is second-hand, and has mostly already appeared on the mailing list; I present it here for completeness.

 Two of the recent Mott The Hoople shows were recorded for release.
 Originally it was planned that the Manchester gig was to be issued on DVD with the London O2 gig released on CD.
-The Manchester recording has turned out to be much superior, so both the DVD and CD will be from the Manchester gig.
-They are now due for release some time in March, and can be pre-ordered from Amazon.
-Full reviews coming soon (when I get them).
+The Manchester recording has turned out to be much superior, so both the DVD and CD are from the Manchester gig.
+Full review here.

 A new Mott The Hoople book has been published.
 Called We've Got A Great Future Behind Us, it is published by Concert Live (the same company that recorded the first of the Hammersmith shows in 2009).